At 8.10pm on Tuesday 16 May 1989, there

 against the complaint.
 In due course the Regional Council

 was informed that no action was to be taken against Thomas Hamilton.
 He

 was told that if he submitted an application it would be considered.

 Despite this, the Regional Council had developed a policy whereby any

 space which he sought would be allocated for community use so as to

 be unavailable for him.
-The assistant Director of
+The assistant Director of Education, Mr

-his organisation was not suitable but they could not prove it.
+was not suitable but they could not prove it.